 One member of the household has Adjusted Net Income in excess of £50,000 (even if they are not the recipient of the child benefit)

 Identify the amount of Adjusted Net Income in excess of £50,000.

-Make a pension contribution of 80% of the excess either as a single or regular contribution in the tax years the tax trap applies.
+Make a net relief at source contribution pension contribution of 80% of the excess either as a single or regular contribution in the tax years the tax trap applies.

 The case studies

 Both case studies use the rates, bands and allowances for the current tax year and exclude National Insurance.

 Scottish taxpayers will pay the Scottish rate of income tax (SRIT) on non-savings and non-dividend (NSND) income.
 NSND income includes employment income, profits from self-employment (including sole trades and partnerships), rental profits, and pension income (including the state pension).
 Similarly, from 6 April 2019 Welsh Taxpayers pay the Welsh Rate of Income Tax (CRIT (C for Cymru)) on NSND income.